Josh Ginnelly: Heart of Midlothian

 In June 2021, Ginnelly signed a two-year contract with newly-promoted Hearts after being released by previous club Preston.

 Swansea City

 In July 2023 Ginnelly signed for Swansea City.
 He scored on his debut for the club in a 3–0 win over Northampton Town in the EFL Cup on 8 August 2023.
 After just eight appearances and two goals for the club, Ginnelly suffered an achilles tendon rupture on 23 September 2023, in the first half of a 3–0 win over Sheffield Wednesday.
 He spent over 15 months out with injury, returning as a late substitute in January 2025, in an FA Cup third round defeat against Southampton.
 His career at the club never recovered, making only three more appearances during that season.
 His contract was terminated by mutual consent on 2 September 2025, having made 12 appearances and scored two goals in all competitions during his two years at the club.

+Turan Tovuz

+On 24 January 2026, Ginnelly joined Azerbaijan Premier League side Turan Tovuz on a two-and-a-half year deal.
+He later departed the club in July 2026.